kopitokenid/smartcontract/README.md

-# smartcontract
+# Kopi Token
-The official smart contract of Kopi Token
+The official smart contract of Kopi Token.